 If we are serious about growing our art, and therefore providing uke’s for years to come, then every individual Aikidoka needs to take responsibility for this growth.
 If we could each attract at least two people who will commit to the art for the long haul (after around 3 years most people really start to understand the potential of Aikido), in 3-5 years we could have doubled student numbers.
 In 5-10 years that could conceivably treble, or more.

 Do we leave it up to our leaders and Sensei to drive Aikido?
-Or, as proud practitioners, do we tell anyone who cares, why we are practicing this wonderful art?
+Or, as proud practitioners, do we tell anyone who cares, why we are practising this wonderful art?

 As some of us who have trained for 10 years or more, I think it should be our goal to continually promote the personal benefits of Aikido.
 We don’t need to be on the lookout for greatness.
 A simple request to train may suffice.
 We can all individually utilise the Power of One.